glowinthedark/acw/docs/acw16.md

 or leave the area.

-Such problems as divorce, relationship problems, call reluctance, inability to finish a job, canï¿½t close, success reluctance, canï¿½t study, etc., are all caused by constant, long-term abrasive frictions.
+Such problems as divorce, relationship problems, call reluctance, inability to finish a job, can’t close, success reluctance, can’t study, etc., are all caused by constant, long-term abrasive frictions.

 2. IMPACT.
 This is the sudden forceful collision with someone or